Finding a way to halt memory loss

 Dr. Fried has spent most of his career, since he started at UCLA in 1993, dedicated to the treatment of intractable seizure disorders and epilepsy.
 He has performed more than 1,000 surgeries on patients with epilepsy, with many patients now living seizure-free.

 His research, which has resulted in more than 200 articles published in scientific journals, has led to groundbreaking discoveries of brain cells, some of which were previously discovered in animals but had never been seen in humans.

-Dr. Fried also was the principal investigator of a seminal 2012 study on memory enhancement and deep-brain stimulation of the entorhinal area that was published in the New England Journal of Science, opening a new era in developing neuroprosthetic devices to help patients with memory disorders.
+Dr. Fried also was the principal investigator of a seminal 2012 study on memory enhancement and deep-brain stimulation of the entorhinal area that was published in the New England Journal of Medicine, opening a new era in developing neuroprosthetic devices to help patients with memory disorders.

 “We have spent years studying memory at the single neural level and have made some significant discoveries, and then we used that to develop methods to, essentially, electrically stimulate the brain in order to enhance memory,” he says.
 “We learn from our patients and at the same time we are able to apply what we’ve learned in an attempt to develop new ways of helping, not just that patient but also future patients; and not just epilepsy patients but patients with memory disorders and potentially other neurological afflictions.”

 Under Dr. Fried’s direction, UCLA Health has become a leader in NeuroPace RNS System implants, with more than 100 performed since the device received approval from the U.S. Food and Drug Administration in 2013.

 Similar to a pacemaker that monitors and responds to heart rhythms, the RNS system monitors and responds to brain activity to prevent seizures.
 It consists of a small, implantable neurostimulator connected to tiny wires placed in the seizure onset areas.
 The device detects seizure activity and responds by applying electrical pulses to stop the activity.